Flag of the United Tribes of New Zealand: 1840–present: Use as a Māori flag

 The replacement of the New Zealand flag by the Union Jack became a point of contention among the Māori, many of whom were becoming increasingly unhappy with the outcome of the Treaty of Waitangi.
 Hōne Heke, a rangatira who was the first to sign the treaty, had been assured by the flag designer Henry Williams that the document protected the authority of the Māori leaders.
 Expecting the Māori would have equal status with the colonial government, Heke believed Te Kara should fly alongside the British flag.
-On 8 July 1844, with Heke's knowledge and approval, a party of Māori to cut down the flagstaff at Flagstaff Hill in Kororāreka (now Russell) that flew the British flag.
+On 8 July 1844, with Heke's knowledge and approval, a party of Māori cut down the flagstaff at Flagstaff Hill in Kororāreka (now Russell) that flew the British flag.
 A little more than a week later, Heke proposed in a letter to Hobson that the flagstaff should fly Te Kara, setting a date to meet to discus the proposal.
 Hobson did not meet with the Māori party at the appointed time, and the colonial powers at Russel raised the British flag on the staff once again.
 Heke removed the flagstaff three more times, escalating in the Flagstaff War.
 After several major conflicts, such as the Battle of Kororāreka, the Battle of Ōhaeawai, and the siege of Ruapekapeka, the flagstaff was ultimately removed and neither Te Kara nor the British flag flew from Flagstaff Hill.

 The Union Jack continued to be the 'superior flag' of New Zealand through 1965 even as, beginning in 1867, modified blue ensigns were adopted as the flags of the New Zealand.
-However, some Māori people continued to fly Te Kara through the turn of the 20th Century.
+However, some Māori people continued to fly Te Kara through the turn of the 20th century.
 It was used by Māori sovereignty movements such as Kingitanga and Te Kotahitanga.
 It was used as the symbol of the touring 'native' rugby team.
 By the early 1900s Te Kara reputation as a flag of the Māori people, rather than of the nation of New Zealand, was solidified, and it began being identified as 'the Māori flag' in popular press.